sir-kokabi/heycli/README.md

 ![HeyCLI Preview](./heycli.jpg)

-Stop wasting time on repetitive chores! `heycli` is your AI-powered command-line assistant that instantly automates everyday tasks.
-Forget writing scripts – simply run commands like `heycli remove all empty folders`.
-Zero setup, maximum efficiency.
+Stop wasting time on repetitive chores! `HeyCLI` is your AI-powered command-line assistant that simplifies everyday tasks.
+Forget writing scripts.
+Just run commands like `heycli remove all empty folders`.

+Zero setup, maximum efficiency!

 For example, need to convert all your `.png` images to `.jpg`?
 Just type `heycli convert *.png to *.jpg`.
 Or, if you want to extract the first column of your `contacts.csv` and save it to `names.txt`, simply use `heycli extract column 1 from contacts.csv to names.txt`.